 Despite the fact that the US Dollar is considered by many to be less stable, it still has the status of the world reserve currency and its popularity is beyond question.

 As of 2019, almost 90% of all Forex transactions were made in US Dollar.
-So it’s reasonable to add this currency to the list of your investment opportunities.
+So it's reasonable to consider USD as one of the best currency investments.

 Currency code – EUR.